fastrgv/hbox/README.md

 Note that priority measure #1 counts a box as being on a goal only if it lies on its Hungarian-assigned goal, except when non-Hungarian solution methods are used.

+Note pri#4: The number of moveable boxes in the current configuration is used as as an estimate for each immediate succesor configuration.
+This estimate might degrade slightly if inertia is used (meth 1 or 2), but it is still superior to other approximation methods (Mar2026).

 Note also that pri5 and pri6 are not available for nonHungarian method #2.

 All 6 priority measures are small non-negative integers (1..60) to be minimized.
 So it often occurs that there are many candidate nodes of the search-tree with the same measure.